 Issue#1: HANA’s Claim to be a Swiss Army Knife

-SAP has asserted that HANA is equally good at all types of data processing, however, it has provided no evidence to back up this claim.
-SAP has stopped performing a benchmark for transaction processing, which is exactly the type of processing that HANA could be expected to be poor at performing.
+SAP has asserted that HANA is equally good at all types of data processing.
+However, it has provided no evidence to back up this claim.
+SAP has stopped performing a benchmark for transaction processing, which is precisely the type of processing that HANA could be expected to be poor at performing.
 This is covered in the article What is the Real Performance of HANA?
 Secondly, what is very well known by SAP, (as I have spoken to people inside of SAP) is that SAP is poor at writing data to the database.
-This may not be all that surprising as column-oriented tables are inferior to row-oriented tables for writing data, however, the number of problems that I am hearing about on projects that use HANA for S/4HANA indicates that SAP may have made some tables that should have been kept as row-oriented, to be column-oriented.
-It should have been fairly obvious that SAP should not have done this, but increasingly it is appearing as if SAP did make mistakes in the development of HANA.
+This may not be all that surprising as column-oriented tables are inferior to row-oriented tables for writing data.
+However, the number of problems that I hear about on projects that use HANA for S/4HANA indicates that SAP may have made some tables that should have been kept as row-oriented, to be column-oriented.
+It should have been reasonably evident that SAP should not have done this, but increasingly it appears as if SAP did make mistakes in the development of HANA.

-These design problems fall in stark contrast to the marketing material released by SAP, and effusive articles written by people like John Appleby of Bluefin Solutions, who were simply repeating SAP marketing literature in order to ingratiate themselves to SAP by publishing information that built up HANA expectations to a fever pitch, as is covered in the article How John Appleby Was So Wrong in his HANA Predictions.
+These design problems fall in stark contrast to the marketing material released by SAP, and effusive articles written by people like John Appleby of Bluefin Solutions.
+They were simply repeating SAP marketing literature to ingratiate themselves to SAP by publishing information that built up HANA expectations to a fever pitch, as is covered in the article How John Appleby Was So Wrong in his HANA Predictions.